 (As if on cue, NURSE KELLY enters the room with a fresh bag of morphine.
-She see the two men hunched over the bed and stops.)
+She sees the two men hunched over the bed and stops.)

 (to NURSE KELLY)

-I don’t think she will need that now.
+I don’t think she’ll be needing that now.

 Yes – she’s gone.